Today’s post is by one of my favorite money-bloggers, Natalie Bacon at NatalieBacon.com.

 Get out a piece of paper or create a document on your computer and write down your goals for money.
 When you write goals, use the SMART method (make your goals specific, measurable, attainable, realistic, and timely).
 For a more detailed explanation on how to set goals, you can use my Goal Setting Action Plan.

-A few examples within money that you might consider setting goals for are:
+A few examples of money that you might consider setting goals for are:

 - Getting out of credit card debt